LaMonte Wade Jr.: Los Angeles Angels (2025)

 On June 8, 2025, Wade was traded to the Los Angeles Angels in exchange for a player to be named later or cash considerations.
 In 30 appearances for Los Angeles, he produced .169/.260/.215 with one home run, three RBI, and one stolen base.
 Wade was released by the Angels on August 2.

 According to Baseball Reference, Wade was tied with Michael Toglia for the fewest batting wins above replacement (WAR) in 2025, with -1.7.

+Chicago White Sox (2026)

+On January 22, 2026, Wade signed a minor league contract with the Chicago White Sox.
+He was released by the White Sox prior to the start of the regular season on March 20.
+On March 25, Wade re-signed with the White Sox on a new minor league contract.
+He made 46 appearances for the Triple-A Charlotte Knights, batting .250/.420/.441 with seven home runs, 26 RBI, and two stolen bases.
+Wade was released by the White Sox organization on June 1.